SRFNStack/redish/README.md

 #### What is redish
-redish is a NORM (Nice Object to Redis protocol Mapper) that will save your documents to a storage backend that supports the redis protocol with transactions ( MULTI, EXEC, etc ).
+redish is a NO->RM (Nice Object to Redis protocol Mapper) that will save your documents to a storage backend that supports the redis protocol with transactions ( MULTI, EXEC, etc ).
 Redis or ( Titan + TiKV ) are excellent options.

 It's primary goal is to provide a typical ORM like experience that uses the redis protocol instead of sql.